Stationary Black Holes: Model independent concepts

 The subset of $\doc$ where $X$ is spacelike is called the \emph{ergoregion}.
-In the Schwarzschild space-time $\OOmega =0$ and the ergoregion is empty, but neither of these is true in Kerr with $a \ne 0$.
+In the Schwarzschild spacetime we have $\OOmega =0$ and the ergoregion is empty, but in Kerr with $a \ne 0$ there is always a nontrivial ergoregion, enclosed by an \emph{ergosphere}.

-A very convenient method for visualising the global structure of space-times is provided by the \emph{Carter-Penrose diagrams}.
-An example of such a diagram is given$^{\mbox{ \rm \ref{fNi}}}$ in Figure~\ref{FCPd}.
+A very convenient method for visualising the global structure of spherically symmetric spacetimes is provided by the \emph{conformal Carter-Penrose diagrams}.
+An example of such a diagram is provided by Figure~\ref{FCPd}.
+Without spherical symmetry such diagrams can sometimes be replaced by \emph{projection diagrams}, which give a reasonably accurate causal representation of e.g. Kerr metrics.

-A corollary of the \emph{topological censorship theorem} of Friedman, Schleich and Witt is that d.o.c.'s of regular black hole space-times satisfying the dominant energy condition are simply connected.
-This implies that connected components of event horizons in stationary space-times have ${\Bbb R}\times S^{2}$ topology.
+A corollary of the \emph{topological censorship theorem} of Friedman, Schleich and Witt is that d.o.c.'s of regular black hole spacetimes satisfying the dominant energy condition are simply connected.
+This implies that connected components of event horizons in stationary spacetimes have ${\Bbb R}\times S^{2}$ topology.

-We end our review of the concepts associated with stationary black hole spacetimes by summarising the properties of the Schwarzschild and Kerr geometries: The extended Kerr spacetime with $m > a$ is a black hole spacetime with the hypersurface $\{r = r_+\}$ forming a non-degenerate, bifurcate Killing horizon generated by the vector field $X + \OOmega Y$ and surface gravity given by $\kappa = \frac{(m^{2}-a^{2})^{1/2}}{2m[m+(m^{2}-a^{2})^{1/2}]}$.
+We end our review of the concepts associated with stationary black hole spacetimes by summarising the properties of the Schwarzschild and Kerr geometries: The standard textbook extension of the Kerr spacetime with $m > |a|$ is a black hole spacetime with the hypersurface $\{r = r_+\}$ forming a non-degenerate, bifurcate Killing horizon generated by the vector field $X + \OOmega Y \equiv \partial_t + \OOmega \partial_\varphi$ and surface gravity given by $\kappa = \frac{(m^{2}-a^{2})^{1/2}}{2m[m+(m^{2}-a^{2})^{1/2}]}$.
 In the case $a=0$, where the angular velocity $\OOmega $ vanishes, $X$ is hypersurface-orthogonal and becomes the generator of $\cH$.
 The bifurcation surface in this case is the totally geodesic 2-sphere, along which the four regions in Figure 1 are joined.